WebSharper documentation

 </head>

-Then in your Razor PageModel file (code backend), use the IWebSharperContentService service with dependency injection, and then you can create a property that defines a WebSharper content embedded into the page.
+Then in your Razor PageModel file (code backend), use the IWebSharperMvcService service with dependency injection, and then you can create a property that defines a WebSharper content embedded into the page.
 Here with also creating a named optimized bundle for the page:

 public IHtmlContent MyWebSharperControl =>